Article

 • Performing on stage

-If a company is proud of its employees and what they do both at work and out of work it shows they care.
+• If a company is proud of its employees and what they do both at work and out of work, it helps create a positive culture that shows they care.

 8. Encourage conversation

-Trust employees and encourage them to communicate with each other via message boards.
+Trust employees and encourage them to communicate with each other via message boards and other communication channels.
 A quick chat can often achieve much more than a formal email.
 People are much more used to social media chatting these days and getting an answer to a work question this way can save time if a face-to-face meeting isn’t possible.
 It can also encourage the use of the message system.
 This can improve performance as no time is wasted.
 Team news should be shared with all departments, you never know when it might come in handy for another project.

 Discover our latest content on internal communication content.